civicrm/civicrm-sysadmin-guide/docs/misc/switch-cms.md

 ### Update the changed URL in your user data

 When switching CMSes, your URLs will ALWAYS be changed.
-Please review the documentation on [this page](http://wiki.civicrm.org/confluence/display/CRMDOC/Moving+an+Existing+Installation+to+a+New+Server+or+Location) under the heading "Additional Steps if your URL has changed".
+Please review the documentation on [this page](/misc/switch-servers.md) under the heading "Additional Steps if your URL has changed".

 ### Problems

-If you have issues with this post a note or become a Wiki editor and fix it.
 If you have a DBA with a solid understanding of CiviCRM you can manually migrate tables leaving out ACL tables, cache tables, and any tables which don't have data, but audit your migration thoroughly before opening for business.
 Do not add any data until it has been satisfactorily audited to confirm data is complete.

 ## Drupal to Drupal

 In most cases when moving a site, you are moving both the CMS (Drupal or Joomla!) as well as CiviCRM at the same time.
-If that is the case, please refer to the instructions on [Moving an Existing Installation to a New Server or Location](http://wiki.civicrm.org/confluence/display/CRMDOC/Moving+an+Existing+Installation+to+a+New+Server+or+Location).
+If that is the case, please refer to the instructions on [Moving an Existing Installation to a New Server or Location](/misc/switch-servers.md).

 This page explains how to do a rarely needed action - switching a CiviCRM installation from working with one Drupal site to working with a different Drupal site.
 You need good MySQL skills to attempt this.
 If you don't have them, it is recommended you seek [professional assistance](http://civicrm.org/professional) from a provider with technical expertise.